space150/spaceBase/scss/README.md

 ### The `$responsive` Variable

-If $responsive is set to false, the grid will collapse to 100% on mobile and use the same proportions for all wider breakpoints.
+If $responsive is set to false, the grid will collapse to 100% wide on mobile and only use the  proportional widths for breakpoint `lap` and above.

-If $responsive is set to true, the grid proportions will change at different breakpoints with the addition of classes prefixed with the breakpoint.
+If $responsive is set to true, the grid proportions stay constant across all breakpoints.
+But by adding classes prefixed with the breakpoint name, grid elements can change at different breakpoints, thereby creating a dynamic page layout.

 Example:
 ~~~html